github/artifact-attestations-helm-charts/README.md

 on a Kubernetes cluster.

-The Helm charts included in this repository are configured to enforce that images installed on a cluster are attested by the [Attest Build Provenance GitHub Action](https://github.com/actions/attest-build-provenance).
+The Helm charts included in this repository are configured to enforce that images installed on a cluster have provenance attestations generated with the [Attest Build Provenance GitHub Action](https://github.com/actions/attest-build-provenance).

 The charts are published to GHCR as OCI images.
 Each release is attested by